dronomyio/polygon_b2_downloader_v2/README.md

         ```

 **Important Note on SQLite and Concurrency:**
 SQLite is a file-based database.
-While it supports concurrent reads, writes are typically serialized (one writer at a time for the whole database).
-With multiple worker pods accessing the same SQLite database file over a shared volume (like NFS or some cloud provider block storage in ReadWriteMany mode, or ReadWriteOnce if all pods are on the same node), you might encounter write contention or performance issues if write operations are very frequent and numerous.
+While it supports concurrent reads, writes are typically serialized.
+With multiple worker pods accessing the same SQLite database file over a shared volume, you might encounter write contention or performance issues if write operations are very frequent.
 The `db_manager.py` uses standard SQLAlchemy practices which should handle SQLite's locking, but at high scale, this could become a bottleneck.
-For very high-concurrency needs, migrating to a server-based database like PostgreSQL or MySQL within your Kubernetes cluster or as a managed service would be a more robust long-term solution.
+For very high-concurrency needs, migrating to a server-based database like PostgreSQL or MySQL would be a more robust long-term solution.

 ## Project Structure